sergiusens/snappy-docs/reference/snapcraft-command.md

   Usage:

     $ snapcraft logout
-    Clearing credentials for Ubuntu One SSO.
+    Clearing credentials for Ubuntu One.
     Credentials cleared.

 #### register

-Register a package name in the store.
+Register a package name in the Snap Store.

   Usage: